schwerdt/AnalyzeExerciseData/README.md

 ===================
 ## Purpose of this script
  The R script (run\_analysis.R) reads the data from the UCI HAR Dataset directory.
- It combines the datasets in the 'test' and 'training' directorys.
-Then it extracts the columns of the dataset that contain averages and standard deviations for particular measurements during the trial, along with the corresponding Subject\_ID and Activity\_Name.
+ It combines the datasets in the 'test' and 'training' directories.
+It extracts the columns of the dataset that contain averages and standard deviations for particular measurements during the trial, along with the corresponding Subject\_ID and Activity\_Name.
  The mean for each subject's measurement is computed by taking all of the trials for a given activity for each subject (Ex. take the mean of measurements for subject 1 for all RUNNING\_UPSTAIRS trials).
-It then prints these means to a file.
+The means of all the standard deviations and means are printed to a file called TidyAverages.txt.
  There are 180 rows of data (30 subjects * 6 activities).
+Each column
+ contains an average of the data type listed under Data about motion obtained from phone.

 ##Data Source
 The directory UCI HAR Dataset directory must be in the directory from which the run\_analysis.R